madisongh/test-distro/README.md

 test-distro
 ===========

-Test distro for exercising the autobuilder, and more.
+Test distro for exercising the autobuilder and metadata layer changes.